A Scottish contractor has been fined £50,000 after a worker was left paralysed when he fell around 4 metres through a fragile rooflight.

 Commenting on the case the HSE inspector said, "This was an entirely avoidable incident.
 The dangers of fragile roofs are well known and consideration should have been given to using a platform underneath the rooflights or installing safety nets.
 The system of work planned by the company was unsafe, resulting in terrible life-changing injuries.”

-When working on roofs, particularly fragile roofs, it’s essential that a risk assessment is undertaken, the work is properly planned and that the correct equipment is used to protect those carrying out the work.
-We offer a range of products, such as the Board-Walk lightweight aluminium walkway, which have been designed specifically to allow work to be carried out on fragile roofs such as in this case.
+When working on roofs, particularly fragile roofs, it's essential that a risk assessment is undertaken, the work is properly planned and that the correct equipment is used to protect those carrying out the work.
+We offer a range of products, such as the Fragile Roof Walkway lightweight aluminium walkway, which have been designed specifically to allow work to be carried out on fragile roofs such as in this case.